hnthinh2909/layout-oppo/README.md

 - I just complete it with html and css basic.
 - I will make it better in a day of next week like responsive.
+- This file is a layout of Oppo page https://www.oppo.com/vn/